dingodb/dingo/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Custom Issue Template
-about: Describe this issue template's purpose here.
+about: Issues not classified
 title: ''
 labels: ''
-assignees: ''

 ---